American Enterprise Institute

 The American Enterprise Institute for Public Policy Research, known simply as the American Enterprise Institute (AEI), is a center-right think tank based in Washington, D.C., that researches government, politics, economics, and social welfare.
 AEI is an independent nonprofit organization supported primarily by contributions from foundations, corporations, and individuals.

-Founded in 1938, the organization is aligned with conservatism and neoconservatism but does not support political candidates.
+Founded in 1938, the organization is aligned with conservatism.
 AEI advocates in favor of private enterprise, limited government, and democratic capitalism.

-AEI is governed by a 28-member Board of Trustees, composed of executives and former executives from various corporations.
+It is governed by a 29-member Board of Trustees.
 Approximately 185 authors are associated with AEI.
 Arthur C. Brooks served as president of AEI from January 2009 through July 1, 2019.
 He was succeeded by Robert Doar.

-Members

-AEI scholars or affiliates have included President Gerald Ford, William J. Baroody Jr., William J. Baroody Sr., Robert Bork, Arthur F. Burns, Ronald Coase, Dinesh D'Souza, Alfred de Grazia, Christopher DeMuth, Martin Feldstein, Milton Friedman, David Frum, Reuel Marc Gerecht, David Gergen, Newt Gingrich, James K. Glassman, Jonah Goldberg, Jeane Kirkpatrick, Irving Kristol, Michael Ledeen, Seymour Martin Lipset, John Lott, James C. Miller III, Joshua Muravchik, Michael Novak, Richard Perle, Roscoe Pound, Laurence Silberman, Antonin Scalia, Ben Wattenberg, and James Q. Wilson.

-AEI staff members were considered to be among the leading architects of the Bush administration's public and foreign policy.
-More than 20 staff members served either in a Bush administration policy post or on one of the government's many panels and commissions.
-Among the prominent former government officials now affiliated with AEI are: AEI Board of Trustees member Dick Cheney, vice president of the United States under George W. Bush; John R. Bolton, former Ambassador to the United Nations; Lynne Cheney, former chair of the National Endowment for the Humanities; and Paul Wolfowitz, former Deputy Secretary of Defense.